Grammar. It’s a love-hate dynamic for many people.

 That’s right, videos are part of your grammar demystification kit.
 There’s definitely no need to tell me twice to do this one!

 Hearing a language gives a learner the ability to catch the cadence and nuances of the spoken word.
 Also, hearing morphology and syntax in action definitely beats reading about it in a book!
+In fact, FluentU is designed specifically for learning languages with videos.

 Videos about verb conjugation and other grammar topics are also available on YouTube in many languages.
 It’s well worth your time to check out what’s available in your language, such as: